aantron/ocaml.org/data/planet/coq/the-coq-workshop-2009.md

 <li>Interfacing with Coq</li>
 <li>Formalization tricks and Coq pearls</li>
 </ul>
 <p>Authors should send their papers to <a href="mailto:Hugo.Herbelin@inria.fr">Hugo.Herbelin@inria.fr</a>.
-Submitted<br/>
+Submitted<br>
 papers should be in (postscript or) portable document format.
-Papers<br/>
+Papers<br>
-should not exceed 12 pages in length in single-column full-page 11pt A4<br/>
+should not exceed 12 pages in length in single-column full-page 11pt A4<br>
 style.</p>
-<p>If there is sufficient demand, we will try to organize a time slot for<br/>
+<p>If there is sufficient demand, we will try to organize a time slot for<br>
 demonstrations.
-Similarly, we may also organize a session on the lessons<br/>
+Similarly, we may also organize a session on the lessons<br>
 learned from teaching Coq.
-If you are interested, please send a brief<br/>
+If you are interested, please send a brief<br>
 proposal.</p>
 <h3>Venue:</h3>
 <p> <a href="http://itp2013.inria.fr/history.html">TPHOLs 2009</a>, Munich, Germany</p>